 - Select the wood for your project.
 Good places to look are around your home, at your neighbors, at your grandparents or most anywhere there are trees.
 If it’s not your property, be sure to ask permission before taking the wood, and it’s best to use some fallen branches about the thickness of your thumb or slightly bigger.
 You want a branch without a lot of moss or dirt on it.
 In some cases you may be able to prune some wood from a living tree using your Swiss Army saw blade.

 What types of wood are suitable for whittling?
 Most any are worth a shot, different parts of the country and world have different local trees so something like alders, maples, pines, apple, flowing plum, birch, oak and even some types of shrub material will work as well.
 It doesn’t hurt to experiment, find a branch and give it a try.

 - Plan out your whittling project, it may make sense to sketch your design in your notebook ahead of time.
 You can draw in full size to get an idea if your knife looks right.
 There are no wrong answers here, let your imagination go.
-What are some other knives you’ve seen?
-Would they work for your branch carving?
+What are some other knives youíve seen?
+Would they work for your carving project?

 - Begin whittling your project.
 You can carve it in any order you want, this is your mission, you set the rules.
 The best blade for your carving work, if you are using a swiss army knife, is your small blade.
 It is plenty big for the job but lets you do more detail work without problems.
 Take your time, whittling should be an enjoyable way to pass the time and use your creative side.

 - Finish your carving by sanding the blade and lightly sanding the handle.
-This is an optional step if you are happy with the rough look of your letter opener then perfect.
-Otherwise, you can start with some 120 grit sandpaper on the blade and then finish it off with a 220 grit sandpaper to really get it smooth.
+This is an optional step if you are happy with the rough look of your letter opener than perfect.
+Otherwise, you can start with some 120 grit sandpaper on the blade and then finish it off with a 220 grit sandpaper to make it very smooth.

 - Clean up your work area and remove all chips.